-A big thank-you was in order.
+A thank-you was in order.
 I decided to bake something to challenge Fabio’s portion control principles.
 There are brownie recipes and then there are brownie recipes.
 Brownies Cocaine can sideswipe almost anyone with its dark chocolate-y decadence.

 A day or so later, I brewed some strong coffee and placed six squares of Brownies Cocaine on a plate.
 Fabio was invited over.
 While I recounted spending time grooming the courtyard garden, re-arranging windowsills, scavenging rubble in the abandoned house next door, and a blissful night of sleep, he silently ate brownies.
 Until the plate was empty.
-That coffee klatch was a rule breaker.
+That day our coffee klatch was a rule breaker.

 Fabio returned to the ancient stone village with extra brownies.
 And I returned to family life with memories of a quaint dusty courtyard and house that offered me more than five blessed minutes of peace.

 - 1 1/8 C. unsweetened cocoa [a good European brand, if possible]

 - 2 T. oil